 Security.txt is an internet draft standard for websites to define their security policies.
 It’s a simple text file that provides the necessary contact information for security researchers to report vulnerabilities they’ve discovered on your website.
 Yet, it's surprising how few organizations are taking advantage of this convenient cybersecurity tool.

 We looked at 38.7 million business and e-commerce websites globally.
-Among these only 209,000 have a security.txt file implemented, that is less than 1% (Figure 1).
+Among these, only 209,000 have a security.txt file implemented.
+That is less than 1% of the total (Figure 1).

 Security.txt enables businesses to take charge of their cybersecurity narrative.
 By directing researchers to the proper reporting channels, businesses prevent the potential chaos that may ensue if vulnerabilities were publicly disclosed without giving the organization a chance to fix them.
-By being proactive with a security.txt file, businesses can control the disclosure process, ensuring they're part of the solution rather than just recipients of bad news.
+By being proactive with a security.txt file, businesses can control the disclosure process.
+Doing this, they ensure they're part of the solution rather than just recipients of bad news.

 While security.txt is not a silver bullet solution, it is indeed a significant first step in establishing a responsible vulnerability disclosure process.
 Let's understand why.

 Security.txt lists the right contact information for security issues

 The file provides a straightforward method for security researchers to contact the correct people about potential security risks.
 They often spend as much time trying to report the vulnerability as they do finding it, which is a deterrent for many.
 With the security.txt file, the process becomes easier, incentivizing more researchers to proactively report threats.